Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 Don’t forget to consider the formatting for end credits too.
 Every minute of your film matters when it comes to Mise en Scene.

-It’s anything that belongs in a different time period than the one it’s currently in.
-Adidas sneakers in the 1600’s would be one example of it.
+One example of an anachronism would be anything that belongs in a different time period than the one it’s currently in.
+Like Adidas sneakers in the 1600’s would be one example of it.

 When used properly, this can bring a whole new layer of depth to the film’s world.